muratk5n/thirdwave/en/index.md

 ---

-In the end, the vote is a referandum on the incumbent; voters primarily vote on their well-being, pocketbook (not ideology), and tend to reelect the incumbent.
+In the end, the vote is a referandum on the incumbent; voters primarily vote on their well-being, pocketbook, and tend to reelect the incumbent.
 The incumbency advantage should wear off as time goes on but in tigger case IMO frequent "outside interventions" constantly renewed the incumbency advantage for Tayyeap, the last one being in 2016 (likely by fools partly egged on by gov itself but anyway).
 Polls suggest the undecideds overwhelmingly went for the incumbent in the eleventh hour, that suggest the incumbency advantage persists.

 ---